 For a graduate course, each session is seminar-led by students.
 To gauge students’ participation, I previously used to evaluate in-class participation only.
 However, using this approach would result in students, who suffered from social anxiety, receiving few marks.
 To address this issue I implemented the use of reflective journals.
 Here, students are expected to either log their participation in class and/or log their reflection in class.
 I would often provide a question to stimulate their reflection.
 For instance, during Carnival week, I asked students to think about a ‘strategic job’ at a ‘business place’ that they wined on (or imagined themselves wining on).
 Below is a snippet from the journal.

-The actual journal entries far exceeded my expectations.
+The actual journal entries far exceeded my expectations and clearly showcase students adoption of a critical mindset.
 Not only are the journal entries rich in content, but students have been creatively using memes and drawings to supplement their reflections.

 Multiple Choice Questions (MCQ)

 I use multiple choice quizzes as a way to test students’ memory and understanding.
 The questions all test analysis (AACSB standards).
 The test itself is conducted online (Moodle), and each question is randomly chosen from a pool of questions.
 Each pool of questions cover the same topic and contain questions of similar difficulty.
 Therefore, it is highly unlikely that two students will receive the same exam, but all exams will cover the same topics and be of similar difficulty.
 Once the quiz closes, students are immediately provided with the scores and feedback on their responses.
 Based on past experiences in using MCQs, I supplement the exam with the following: